discretize/discretize-guides/guides/fractal-basics/index.md

 Have you noticed the blue bar under the boss' HP bar?
 Whenever you use a Crowd Control skill (a skill that throws the enemy around, stuns or applies movement impaling conditions) a chunk of the bar gets removed.
 When the entire bar is broken the boss gets the <Effect name="Exposed"/> debuff which increases the incoming damage to the boss for power damage by 10% and 20% for condition damage. **This is one of the most important mechanics across all fractals as this allows you to deal huge amounts of damage in a short time.** The idea is to always break this bar and then burst.
 Ideally everyone in the team contributes to break the bar as it appears.

 Skills that apply damage to the the breakbar are highlighted turquoise in the tooltip.
 Bosses have varying size of CC bar.
 Commonly, champions have a bar of the size `600`, while bosses in CM-fractals range around `2000`.
+However, it is important to note that the tooltips are incorrect for many skills ([list of all missing or dead](https://wiki.guildwars2.com/wiki/Defiance_Break)).
+Often, the displayed numbers are off by a large margin and therefore do not even serve as a rough estimate.
+We suggest to instead consult the [wiki](https://wiki.guildwars2.com/wiki/Defiance_bar) for finding out the exact values.

 </GridItem>
 <GridItem sm="3">